 However, because those are big tasks and students are almost always taking at least one other course and working at the same time (some are even raising children, working full time, running businesses, or dealing with big family or personal health concerns), it’s very easy to overlook the tiny details that professors expect into a college-level literary essay.
 Here’s a quick list that will help you stay in the grade range your argument deserves rather than lose you points due to the “important small stuff.”

 Topic sentence of body paragraph.
 1-3 sentences that set-up or build the paragraph’s claim.
-According to an article from The Atlantic gender expectations can be established as early as toddler years.
+According to an article from The Atlantic, gender expectations can be established as early as toddler years.
 Researchers have seen children as young as two years choosing gendered toys when given the option.
 The article also makes the claimthat children brought up in gender neutral environments do not show a marked difference in their choice of toys(“Kids, Gender, and The Complexity of Social Gender Norms”).
 It is easy to claim that parents are responsible for teaching a young girl to like pink or dolls or a young boy to like blue and trucks; however, the evidence it showing that parents can make all the effort at home to provide a neutral environment with little impact.
 Until the outside social exposure that children receive via television, grocery stores, day care providers, and the like becomes less gendered, there is little lasting impact parents will have.

 Things to note about this example:

-- The parenthetical documentation formattingof this source tells readers this article does not have a given author.
+The parenthetical documentation formattingof this source tells readers this article does not have a given author.
 On the Works Cited page, this entry would begin with the “Article Title.”

-The use of the introductory signal phrase as well as the continued reference back to the source while including additional information helps show readers when the paraphrase begins and where it ends as well as what source provided the info/idea.
+The use of the introductory signal phrase as well as the continued reference back to the source (while including additional information) helps show readers where the paraphrase begins and where it ends as well as what source provided the info/idea.

-The explanation or context provided by you the student is nearly as long as the paraphrase citation, making your voice be just as strong (or stronger) than the voice of the citation.
+The explanation or context provided by you, the student, is nearly as long as the paraphrase citation, making your voice just as strong (or stronger) than the voice of the citation.